Attorneys Discuss Comparative Fault in a Phoenix Car Accident

 Due to Arizona law on percentage of fault, calculating the fault of drivers can be difficult and complex.
 If you could take an extra 10% off everything you had to pay out, wouldn't you try if you had a basis?
 With all the Phoenix car accident injury claims that insurance companies pay out, if they could assign fault of even 5-10% on another party for each claim, they would save millions of dollars.
 Generally, insurance companies try to assign even higher percentages of fault.

-If you have been in a car accident, there are a number of factors taken into consideration before fault is determined.
+If you have been in a car crash, there are a number of factors taken into consideration before fault is determined.
 In addition to the insurance companies using the comparative fault law to assign fault to other people, injured victims of auto accidents can assign fault to other people in order to collect from all individuals who are at fault.

 First, your Phoenix car accident attorney will want to determine if an individual was fully responsible or if there were other contributors.
 For instance, accidents can be caused by road design or lack of a stop sign.
 Maybe the air bags contributed to the injury.
 It is possible that the person who caused the crash left a bar drunk and the bar has responsibility for letting their patron drive drunk, which later resulted in a car accident.

 Other factors include overgrown trees obstructing drivers' views, which would put the city at fault, and equipment malfunctions, which would hold the manufacturer liable.
-Of course the most common reason for car accidents is driver error, but due to the Phoenix law of comparative fault, there are many other people or companies that an injured person can collect from when in a serious Phoenix injury auto accident.
+Of course the most common reason for car collisions is driver error, but due to the Phoenix law of comparative fault, there are many other people or companies that an injured person can collect from when in a serious Phoenix injury auto accident.

 The common law method for estimating fault employs a legal theory called pure comparative fault.
 If the victim is even slightly at fault for an accident, then they have to pay that percentage of fault.
 Pure comparative fault means that your contribution to the accident will be evaluated as a percentage of the total fault, and that percentage will be deducted from your compensation.
 If you are 15% at fault for an accident, you will receive 85% of what you otherwise would have been awarded.